 |Old Holland New Masters Retarder Gel Medium||Check price|

 How to make homemade acrylic paint retarder

 To make your homemade acrylic paint retarder, we need to know what are the main ingredients of it.
-Typically, a acrylic paint retarder is made of an emollient and a humectant (it retains the moisture).
+Typically, an acrylic paint retarder is made of an emollient and a humectant (it retains the moisture).

 What we can use as humectant for acrylic retarder?
-Glycerin, Propylene glycol, Lactic acid, Glycolic acid, urea, Hydrolyzed proteins, Citric acid, Hyaluronic acid and Salicylic acid.
+Glycerin, Propylene glycol, Lactic acid, Glycolic acid, urea, Hydrolyzed proteins, Citric acid, Hyaluronic acid, and Salicylic acid.

 The research have shown that Glycerin can be used as retarder.
 In fact, it is already an ingredient in most acrylic paints.
 Glycerol gives the paint viscosity and extends the drying time.

 Homemade Acrylic Paint Retarder recipe: mix 5:1 water to glycerol and apply 2-3 drops to your paint (or on eye).

 A substitute for retarder could be an acrylic glazing liquid such as Golden Glazing Liquid.